 “Once we had our strongest evidence-based solutions defined, we worked hard to find clever ways to run rapid, but valid, experimentation so as to quickly deliver solutions at scale,” said Khalil.

 - Goal Tracker, a digital experience that drove 20% of non-savers to start saving consistently;

 - Benefits Finder, a service that matches customers against more than 250 government benefits and rebates to determine which ones they may be eligible to claim.
 So far, almost one million customers have accessed hundreds of millions of dollars in benefits.

 Significantly, our ability to monitor customer financial wellbeing allowed the Institutional Bank to provide the government with timely information on the impact its pandemic support policies were having on our communities.

-The Group Financial Wellbeing team continues to apply this evidence-based approach across the group to improve the design of CommBank products, services and experiences.
+CommBank’s Financial Wellbeing team continues to apply this evidence-based approach across the bank to improve the design of products, services and experiences.

 “We are very excited about the future impact we can have with this capability.
 And now can now prove if we’re making a difference,” says Khalil.